LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 # Contributing

-## Installation
+Please makes sure to complete the following steps if you are interested in contributing to `BTK`.

-Please makes sure to complete the following steps if you are interested in contributing to `BTK`:
+## Installing

 1. Start by git cloning the `BTK` repository: